AdamDadeH/adamdadeh.github.io/_posts/2017-03-24-probability_notation.md

 this space of measures is quite simple - just the space of non-negative functions
 $$f : X \rightarrow \mathbb{R}$$ such that $$\sum_i f(i) = 1$$

-At this stage we have not deviated from the norm.
+At this stage we have a complete langauge for discussing probabilities - and this is where integration typically creeps in.

-Random Variables 1
+Random Variables
 --------------------------------------------------------------------

 The standard definition of a [Random Variable](https://en.wikipedia.org/wiki/Random_variable#Standard_case) is a measurable function from a probability space to the reals (with the Lebesgue measure).
-This is where integration typically creeps in - as such a measurable function can be integrated.
+Such a measurable function can be integrated.
 The integral of our random variable is the standard expectation value and integrals of simple functions of our random variable lead to the various moments.

 On their own measurable functions are natural to define given our measurable spaces - they play the role of measurable space morphisms.

 For meaurable spaces $$X$$,$$Y$$ a measurable function $$f: X \rightarrow Y$$ satisfies.

-1. $$f^{-1}(B)$$ is measurable for all measureable sets B in Y.
+$$f^{-1}(B)$$ is measurable for all measureable sets B in Y.

 What's with the inverse?